 5. Inspect gas line connections.
 Simply spray your lines with soapy water.
 If you see bubbles, tighten or replace.

 6. Inspect ground and work lead connections.
-Verify that all system components are individually grounded to a driven earth ground and that your work lead connection—especially the connection at your cutting table—is clean and tight.
+Verify that all plasma cutter components are individually grounded to a driven earth ground and that your work lead connection—especially the connection at your cutting table—is clean and tight.
 You don't want any paint, oil, or dirt on the connection as you need a clean metal-to-metal contact.

 The above tasks are a little more involved than the daily and weekly tasks, but on the bright side, you only need to do them once a month!